rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 - Add template form in `html` with validations
 - Output create when the user wants to create a new definition

-## Sprint Guidelines for senior developers

-### Guideline for assigning Hours to Sprint Story

-If you are following 2 week sprint.
-Then I would put below hours to the points.
-Sprint stories could be assigned points.
-We can assign 1,2 or 3 point.
-Here is the map of point to hours.

-- **1 point** story-> **18** hours total.
-(Create 1 high level task of 18 hours)
-- **2 point** story-> **36** hours total.
-(Create 2 high level tasks each 18 hours)
-- **3 point** story-> **54** hours total.
-(Create 3 high level tasks each 18 hours)

-Note: this hours can change based on your team velocity or capability of development.

-### How much point stories total I should take in sprint?

-Mostly, this depends on velocity of your team.
-Run your sprint couple of weeks and check how much your team is able to deliver.
-Based on that you can decide how much you can take in sprint.

-If you are doing 2 week sprint.
-Then don't take 3 point stories more than once.

-### How are you implementing Features in sprint?

-Take business requirement as feature.
-Create Feature in Team foundation or any tool you are using.
-Then within the feature you can start creating stories.
-Story can be pure technical if you want to setup some framework or environment etc. Story could be tangible where business user can see something.
-However, keep your feature very thin focused on one thing.

-### Guideline to create Stories for Fullstack (Server work and Client work) feature.

-I would recommend not doing Fullstack story in your sprint.
-If you are 2 week sprint.
-However, if you have client heavy work and small work in server which can be doable within sprint.
-And you can deliver to QA by next Tuesday of next week ( ending week of sprint ).
-Otherwise, please don't take Fullstack stories.
-Split your stories in 2 part.
-One story is to build client side.
-One story is to build server side and integrate server to UI.
-Some time if server side story is large I would say split 2nd story further and create over all 3 stories.

-1- **Create Client side story**: Developer build UI and deliver something working with in-memory api in angular framework.
-QA can test UI with in-memory api.
-Check the [client side guideline above](#guideline-to-create-tasks-for-client-story).

-2- **Create Server side story**: Developer build server side piece, if it is web api.
-Then Developer can share web api URL and educate QA to test via URL.
-You can use postman config to setup authentication authorization to test use case via Web api.
-QA can test by using web api and confirm if Database is persisting data.

-3- **Create story for integrating server to client**: Development team make sure they integrate both client and server.
-QA is testing entire end to end story.

-Each story can be 1, 2 or 3 pointer based on the effort required to develop them.

-### Guideline to create Tasks for a pure Client side Story

-Below are the client side tasks assuming you are working on Angular framework.

-1- Task to work on `Components`
-2- Task to work on `Services & Composition (if required)`
-3- Task to work on `DATA + In-Memory Api`

-### Should you take a 3 pointer story in your 2 week sprint?

-Entire team should think on this and reply.
-Don't hesitate to dis-agree with me and feel-free to give your opinion.

-As per my believe don't take any story which is at the higher end of 3 points. ( when you think it is 3-4 or 3-5 pointer stories).

-If one person thinks every story is 2 or 3 points which is okay.
-However, the rest of the members should think that one person is not going to code all the stories.
-Therefore, You should also think that you are going to code the story and do your estimation.

-Keep in mind every use case has 3 part by default:

-- Build Client
-- Build Server
-- Integrate

-You should do a staggered deployment to QA.
-Deploy something on Thursday.
-An entire story by Next week Monday max to max if it is a 3 pointer.
-Otherwise by Friday if it is 2 pointers.

-3 pointer stories which are higher 3 points above 3 points are mostly stories which we are not able to deliver or we end up working late night and delivery by WEDNESDAY.
-We should avoid these types of stories to reduce STRESS and LATE night work.
-And bad quality code.

-Therefore, either you split those 3-4 or 3-5 point stories.
-While splitting whether it is testable or not testable that should not matter according to me.
-As far as development team can write TDD and develop the piece of work and deploy to QA.
-It should be okay.
-Finally when we do the Integration story that time Business can see and TEST.

 ## Conclusion